drhsqlite/fossil-mirror/www/gitusers.md

         fossil time -n 1 COMMIT_ID

-…or with a shorter, more obvious command with more verbose output:
+…or with a shorter, more obvious command, though with more verbose output:

         fossil info COMMIT_ID

-The `fossil info` command isn’t otherwise a good equivalent to `git show`.
-It just overlaps its functionality in some areas.
+The `fossil info` command isn’t otherwise a good equivalent to `git show`; it just overlaps its functionality in some areas.
 Much of what’s missing is present in the corresponding [`/info` web view][infow], though.